robenkleene/development-references/iterm/iterm-vs-terminal.md

 ## kitty

 - kitty has a problem if Emacs is in a `tmux` pane and clicking between it and another pane triggers mouse selection.

+## Alacritty

+- Alacritty has no option to disable passing through the first mouse click (so clicking a window focuses it and sends the click event to the terminal)